Tempo logotype

 Frequently Asked Questions

 Tempo and Jira Align coexist.
 Align owns the executive strategy-to-execution layer, including SAFe-aligned Investment Categorization that flags Epics as capitalizable.
-Tempo owns the labor actuals layer below it.
+Tempo excels at the labor actuals layer below it.
 The workflow: an Align Epic flagged for CapEx via Investment Categorization → Tempo Timesheets captures the hours logged against that Epic → Tempo Financial Manager classifies them as Capitalized labor with a line-by-line audit trail.
 Align Portfolio Managers own the strategic categorization.
 Tempo owns the financial ledger underneath.
-Many enterprise Atlassian customers run both products in production for this seam.
+Many enterprise Atlassian customers run both products in production.

 Tempo customers typically activate core modules within days and reach full portfolio governance configuration within a few weeks.
-Jira Align implementations, per Atlassian's own positioning, are usually structured as adoption programs spanning one or more quarters, especially when SAFe adoption is part of the scope.
+Jira Align implementations are usually structured as adoption programs spanning one or more quarters, especially when SAFe adoption is part of the scope.

 Yes.
 Tempo Timesheets supports CapEx/OpEx account classification, so organizations can tag time logged against Jira issues to capital or operating expense categories.
-Tempo Financial Manager surfaces those classifications alongside labor cost actuals, budget vs. actuals, and project expense tracking.
+Tempo Financial Manager surfaces those classifications alongside labor cost actuals, budget vs. actuals, expense tracking, revenue and cost forecasting, and project and portfolio profitability.

-Tempo Timesheets uses named Atlassian Rovo agents – the Timesheets Worklog Assistant, the Timesheets Summary Analyzer, and Time Insights for Jira – available across paid Atlassian Cloud plans (full credits on Premium and Enterprise).
+Tempo Timesheets uses Atlassian Rovo agents – Timesheets Worklog Assistant, Timesheets Summary Analyzer, Time Insights for Jira, and other AI agents for Structure and Custom Charts.
 They handle time-logging suggestions, variance detection, and workload insights.
 A human approves every entry before it hits a CapEx/OpEx account, and every entry is auditable line by line.
 The AI feeds directly into financial actuals and capacity reporting.
 Jira Align's positioning, per Atlassian, centers on enterprise agile planning rather than AI-driven time and cost intelligence.

-No, not natively in the Tempo sense.
-Jira Align is positioned as an enterprise agile strategy and OKR cascading product, per Atlassian's own positioning – it doesn't include native time tracking with CapEx/OpEx accounts, individual-level capacity planning, or labor-cost financial actuals.
-Organizations that need those mechanics typically pair Tempo Timesheets, Tempo Capacity Planner, and Tempo Financial Manager with their Jira instance.
+Not in the Tempo sense.
+Jira Align is an enterprise agile strategy and OKR-cascading product with program- and team-level capacity planning for PI planning, but it doesn't include native time tracking with CapEx/OpEx accounts or labor-cost financial actuals.
+Organizations that need those mechanics typically pair Tempo Timesheets, Capacity Planner, and Financial Manager with their Jira instance.

 Jira Align is Atlassian's own enterprise SAFe and strategy product, sitting above Jira and oriented around OKR cascading, PI planning, and program ceremonies.
 Tempo's SPM suite – Structure PPM, Timesheets, Capacity Planner, and Financial Manager – is a modular Jira-native alternative focused on governance and finance rather than scaled agile ceremony.
 Tempo runs inside Jira as Marketplace apps; Jira Align is a separate Atlassian product with its own data layer.